gcicero/FATEC-1AMS-2024/README.md

 # Lesson Repository

-This repository was created to store the lessons requested by the professor during the semester.
+This repository was created to store the lessons I completed in 2024

 ## Repository Structure